vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 ```

 Each instance would have their own variables of data, specific to the instance of the parent class .
-Instance variables can be accessed within the instance it was created in , and are not available outside the instance. attr_accsessor can be helpful to read and write instance variables.
+Instance variables can only be accessed inside intance methods , and are not available outside the instance.
+In other words, a instance variable is defined inside a class and not avaliable outside the class it was created in. attr_accsessor can be helpful to read and write instance variables.